-Until March 2011, Mr. Millstein was the Chief Restructuring Officer at the U.S. Department of the Treasury.
-In that role, he was responsible for oversight and management of the Department's largest investments in the financial sector.
-He was the architect of American International Group's (AIG) successful restructuring, described by the Wall Street Journal as the "Super Bowl of Corporate Turnarounds."
+From 2009 to March 2011, Mr. Millstein was the Chief Restructuring Officer at the U.S. Department of the Treasury.
+In that role, he was responsible for oversight and management of the Department's largest investments in the financial sector and was the principal architect of AIG’s restructuring and recapitalization.

-From July 2000 to April 2009, Mr. Millstein served as Managing Director and Global Co-Head of Corporate Restructuring at Lazard.
-Mr. Millstein managed a leading restructuring practice in Europe, the United States and Asia.
-Selected engagements included representation of the United Auto Workers in connection with the restructuring of their contractual relationships with GM, Ford and Chrysler; representation of Charter Communications in connection with its pre-packaged plan of reorganization under Chapter 11; representation of the Republic of Argentina in connection with the exchange offer for its international bond indebtedness; representation of WorldCom in connection with its Chapter 11 reorganization; representation of United Pan-European Communications in connection with its pre-arranged plan of arrangement in the Netherlands and Delaware; and, representation of Marconi in connection with its scheme of arrangement in the United Kingdom.
+From July 2000 to March 2009, Mr. Millstein served as Managing Director and Global Co-Head of Corporate Restructuring at Lazard.
+Selected engagements included representation of the United Auto Workers in connection with the restructuring of their contractual relationships with GM, Ford and Chrysler; Charter Communications in connection with its pre-packaged plan of reorganization under Chapter 11; the Republic of Argentina in connection with the exchange offer for its international bond indebtedness; WorldCom in connection with its Chapter 11 reorganization; United Pan-European Communications in connection with its pre-arranged plan of arrangement in the Netherlands and Delaware; and, Marconi in connection with its scheme of arrangement in the United Kingdom.

 Before joining Lazard, Mr. Millstein was Partner and Head of the Corporate Restructuring practice at Cleary, Gottlieb, Steen & Hamilton.
-From September 1982 to June 2000, Mr. Millstein managed a highly successful practice of a major international law firm.
-Significant engagements included representation of Daewoo Corporation in connection with its financial restructuring in Korea; representation of the Disney Corporation in connection with the financial restructuring of EuroDisney in France; representation of Pan-American Airlines in connection with its Chapter 11 reorganization; and, representation of the Zell-Chilmark Fund in its acquisition of various troubled companies in and out of Chapter 11.
+Significant engagements included representation of Daewoo Corporation in connection with its financial restructuring in Korea; the Disney Corporation in connection with the financial restructuring of EuroDisney in France; Pan-American Airlines in connection with its Chapter 11 reorganization; and, the Zell-Chilmark Fund in its acquisition of various troubled companies in and out of Chapter 11.

-Mr. Millstein is an adjunct professor of law at Georgetown University Law Center, where he teaches financial regulation.
-Mr. Millstein is a commissioner on the American Bankruptcy Institute Commission to study the Reform of Chapter 11, and the Trustee of Weantinoge Heritage Land Trust, the largest land trust in Northwest Connecticut.
+Mr. Millstein is an adjunct professor of law at Georgetown University Law Center, where he teaches Federal Regulation of Financial Institutions; and a Commissioner on the American Bankruptcy Institute’s Commission to Study Reform of Chapter 11.

 Mr. Millstein received a J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 He holds an M.A. in Political Science summa cum laude from the University of California, Berkeley.
 Mr. Millstein graduated summa cum laude with a B.A. in Politics from Princeton University.